Hetfield1985/Steam-Commander/README.md

 ## Getting started

 1. Launch Steam Commander and open **Settings**.
 Check the Steam folder and pick the Steam **profile** (`userdata`) you want to work with.
+2. *(Optional)* Add your **Steam Web API key** for more accurate game title and App ID matching.
+Game titles and App IDs are downloaded and stored in a local database for faster subsequent searches.
-2. *(Optional but highly recommended)* Paste your SteamGridDB API key.
+3. *(Optional but highly recommended)* Paste your **SteamGridDB API key** for additional artwork.
 A status message under the field tells you whether the key is valid, revoked, or the service is unavailable.
-3. Choose a game folder for left panel and, if you want to move games between drives, another one for right panel.
+4. Choose a game folder for left panel and, if you want to move games between drives, another one for right panel.
-4. Tick the games you want and press **Add selected games to library**, or open a single game card with double-click / Enter.
+5. Tick the games you want and press **Add selected games to library**, or open a single game card with double-click / Enter.
-5. Check the title, executable and artwork, then save.
+6. Check the title, executable and artwork, then save.

 > **Note:** when the program writes to `shortcuts.vdf` it closes Steam and starts it again afterwards.
 Close running games and let Steam finish syncing first.